Improving water access and availability

 Transforming the future of water

-Water is a necessity for every person on this planet, but for many around the world, it's getting harder to get clean, fresh water.
-Thus, we are taking action at every level to use less water.
+Water is a necessity for every person and organization on this planet, but for many people in many places, it’s getting harder to get clean, fresh water.
+That is why we are taking actions, within our operations and with our partners to use less water.

 Our approach to water stewardship